SnailAtSpace/ftc-sdk/README.md

 I'm PISSING ON THE OPPOSING ALLIANCE HUB!!!

-How do you like that, OBAMA?
+How do you like that, DEAN CAMEN?

 I PISSED ON THE OPPOSING ALLIANCE HUB, YOU IDIOT!